TanStack/table/docs/src/pages/docs/api/useRowState.md

   - Use this function to programmatically update the state of a row.
   - `updater` can be a function or value.
 If a `function` is passed, it will receive the current value and expect a new one to be returned.
 - `setCellState: Function(rowPath: Array<string>, columnId: String, updater: Function | Any) => void`
-  - Use this function to programmatically update the cell of a row.
+  - Use this function to programmatically update the state of a cell.
   - `updater` can be a function or value.
 If a `function` is passed, it will receive the current value and expect a new one to be returned.

 ### Row Properties